emomon23/SeleniumAssignment/README.md

 5. Click clone (If you get an error message, try 1 more time)
 6. Locate and open in Visual Studio, the SeleniumTests.sln solution, found in the target directory you specified in step #4.

-Run the tests:
- - Open and BUILD the solution in Visual Studio.
- - After you've built the solution, select from the menu bar, TEST -> Run -> All Tests
- - All should fail!

 The Assignment:
    - Visit http://iemosoft.com/selenium-assignment/ for the assignment